midl-dev/midl-docs/docs/tezos-rpc-billing.md

 ## Compute Units

-Our innovating **load balancing solution** combines Archive and Rolling Octez nodes at every location:
+Our innovative **load balancing solution** combines Archive and Rolling Octez nodes at every location:

 * any request to a **specific block** identified by block hash or block number goes to the Archive Nodes and costs **2 compute units**
 * any other request goes to the Rolling Nodes and costs **1 compute unit**.